August13742/Homebrew-Karaoke/README.md

 currently full of hard-coded paths and bugs (such as pitch note audio desync, pitch detection being too strict, etc.)

+Most notorious bug is lyrics hallucination & accuracy.\
+Tested QwenASR/Force-Aligner, WhisperX & WhisperASR (and hybrids like Whisper + QwenFA / Whisper + WhisperX-FA),\
+turns out Whisper(with very loose parameters) is still best for this.

+However, since the parameter is very forgiving, it will hallucinate lyrics when there is only silence. <- Maybe I can do something to try to solve it?

+---
 A lot of the code is written by LLM.